 You’re probably familiar with the immediate dread after realizing you have a mosquito bite.
 A bug bite usually means you can expect a period of annoying itchiness.
 But did you know that dogs can get mosquito bites, too?
-And unfortunately, they can sometimes be more irritating than just plain itchy, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, shares.
+And unfortunately, they can sometimes be more irritating than just plain itchy, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, shares.

 Keep reading to find out how you can protect your pup and what to do if they have an adverse reaction to a mosquito bite.

 Yes, they do — and unfortunately, the symptoms of mosquito bites on dogs are similar to what we humans experience after a mosquito bites us.

 “Mosquito bites in dogs are similar to humans,” Dr. McCullough says.
 “They can cause redness, swelling and itchiness that is temporary.
 In rare cases, some dogs may be allergic to mosquito bites and have more dramatic reactions like swelling of the face and hives or experience anaphylaxis.”

 These insects are more likely to bite pups in warmer months and climates (especially if there’s humidity), Dr. McCullough explains.
 “Mosquitoes are also found more commonly around stagnant water such as pools, ponds and containers that hold water after rain or a snow melt.”

 What do mosquito bites look like on dogs?

 Dogs that are bitten by mosquitoes will often lick, chew or rub the area, Dr. McCullough explains.
 If you want to check if it’s a mosquito bite your pup is relentless over, look for red, small swellings on your pup’s skin, she adds.